 5. What is your team’s experience with team building?

 Do you hear moans and groans when you suggest the idea of a team-building event?
 Are your team envisaging a horrible day of trust falls in a windowless conference room or an amazing day of fun, adventure and bonding?
 Before you plan your activity, you should get a feeling of where your team are at.
-Release an anonymous survey to your team about how they feel about team building and use the results to inform your choices on activity.If your team seem sceptical of the back to work benefits of team building then perhaps start them off with more training style events or business simulations such as ‘Negotiation Skills’ or ‘Creative Juices’.
+Release an anonymous survey to your team about how they feel about team building and use the results to inform your choices on activity.If your team seem sceptical of the back to work benefits of team building then perhaps start them off with more training style events or business simulations such as ‘Trust or Bust’ or ‘Creative Juices’.

 6. Are there any concerning team dynamics or characters within your group?